 After a few more days, Company X sends an email with tips on various running events during the summer plus personal product recommendations.
 Ina decides to sign up for a cross-country running event and she also clicks on the cross-country shoes that are among the recommended products that she buys!

-Follow up on specific purchase – including a reminder
+Follow up on a specific purchase – including a reminder

 The company KC, which sells make-up works actively with marketing automation flows that are triggered by specific purchases.
 For example, they have set up an automation that is triggered when a customer buys a certain makeup foundation.
 In the same automation, they have added a final step that reminds the customer to buy a new product when it is likely to run out.

 Viola has just bought a new makeup foundation after, among other things, reading the great reviews on KC’s site and she is looking forward to having it delivered as early as tomorrow.
 After three hours, she receives an email from KC telling them that they are very happy that she has chosen that particular product – including a link to a tutorial that shows how Viola best applies the new foundation.
 When Viola gets her product and tests it, she is very grateful that she got the video.
 Two days later, an email arrives from KC asking if she had time to use the product yet and if she is interested in the particular foundation brush and fixing spray used in the video.
 In the same email, they are included as recommended products, plus a brush cleaner.
 Viola immediately felt that she needed to replace her current brush so she buys one of the recommended ones and the brush cleaner as well, so that it lasts a long time!